-Whether you're planning a domestic trip, heading to Europe, or vacationing in the Caribbean, basic economy fares have become nearly unavoidable.
-But every airline handles these no-frills fares a bit differently, so it's time for a look at American Airlines basic economy.
+Whether you're planning a domestic trip or flying internationally, basic economy fares have become nearly unavoidable.
+But every airline handles these no-frills fares a bit differently.

-When American Airlines first rolled out its Basic Economy offering years back, it was incredibly restrictive.
+When American Airlines first rolled out its basic economy offering years back, it was among the worst in the skies.

-It was so restrictive that, like United basic economy, you were not able to bring a carry-on bag on board with you, and you didn't receive an advance seat assignment.
+It was so restrictive that, like United basic economy, you couldn't even bring a carry-on bag on board with you – just a backpack.
+And there was no way to pick a seat – even for a fee.

 Here's a current look at what you get with an AA basic economy ticket:

-- Seat Selection: Available for a fee at time of booking, starting at $9 or 10 each way.
+- Seat Selection: Available for a fee at time of booking, typically starting at $10 each way.
 Otherwise, seats are automatically assigned.

 - Upgrades: Yes, American basic economy fares are eligible for paid upgrades as well as complimentary upgrades with AAdvantage elite status.

-On the bright side, American has made basic economy slightly less painful by allowing travelers to purchase a seat assignment right away.
+On the bright side, American has made basic economy slightly less painful over the years by allowing travelers to purchase a seat assignment right away.
 Previously, you had to wait until seven days before your flight.
 Now, you can pay up for a seat assignment when you're booking your flight.

 Basic economy is a pain no matter what airline you're flying.
 But flying American Airlines basic economy can be a little less painful with the right strategies – and the right cards in your wallet.

-Get a Free Checked Bag and Priority Boarding with American Co-Branded Credit Cards
+Get a Free Checked Bag and Priority Boarding with a Co-Branded Credit Card

 Co-branded airline credit cards can be a powerful weapon to beat basic economy on any carrier.
-And with American, you’ve got two options that give you identical benefits.
+And with American, you’ve got two good options that give you nearly identical benefits.

-And that’s huge, as checked bags cost $30 each way for domestic flights within the U.S. The Citi AAdvantage Platinum Select World Elite Mastercard‘s annual fee of $99 is waived for the first year, which means you have a full year to take advantage of free baggage before paying the fee.
+That’s huge, as checked bags cost at least $35 each way for domestic flights within the U.S. The Citi AAdvantage Platinum Select World Elite Mastercard‘s annual fee of $99 is waived for the first year, which means you have a full year to take advantage of free baggage before paying a single annual fee.

-Click Here to learn more about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.
+Learn more about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® (Full disclosure, this is not an affiliate link).

 The AAdvantage Aviator Red World Elite Mastercard’s annual fee of $99 isn’t waived for the first year.
 But even at that price, it could pay for itself after checking bags on just two round-trip flights each year.